-- Content: Blogs, articles, and case studies perform better on LinkedIn than other platforms.
+- Content: Blogs, articles, and case studies perform better on LinkedIn than on other platforms.

 - Page utilities: Remember to add the follow button to your company’s page by changing your page settings.

-- Targetting: It’s important to target the exact people you need.
-On LinkedIn this is often about knowing your goals (sales, for example) and matching it to the personnel (a sales manager).
+- Targeting: It’s important to target the exact people you need.
+On LinkedIn, this is often about knowing your goals (sales, for example) and matching them to the personnel (a sales manager).
 Use the proper targeting functions on the platform when setting up campaigns.